 Read about the first four hotel/taverns that were established in the early Iowa City days.

-Click here for more about Johnson County remembrance markers.
+Click here to read more about this Johnson County remembrance marker and many others.

 Issued to commemorate the 100th anniversary of the establishment of the Iowa Territory, the United States Postal Service issued this stamp (below) in 1938, which features the Old Stone Capitol in Iowa City.